18 DAYS ●

 Browse the bustling local markets and visit the plantations of Meijiawu to learn the tea-making process, from bush to brew.
 Enjoy a cup of organic green tea and decide which of the locally produced teas you might like to purchase.
 Fly to the attractive city of Guilin where the rest of the day will be at leisure.

 Cruise along the Li River to the charming village of Yangshuo.
 Around every river bend is a view to take your breath away as jagged karst peaks loom over rural scenes of lush greenery, grazing buffalo and local fishermen.
 Yangshuo sits in an exquisite rural location, surrounded by landscapes of paddy fields and limestone karsts.
 Spend the morning exploring the countryside before an afternoon at leisure.
 There are many activities available including cycling, rafting and walking.
-In the evening see the famous cormorant fishermen.
+Stop for a photo opportunity on the banks of the Li river and meet a genuine cormorant fisherman.

 Return to Guilin visiting the Reed Flute Cave to admire the colourful stalagmites and stalactites.
 Fly to Chengdu, the capital of Sichuan Province.